2i2c-org/2i2c-org.github.io/content/blog/2024/retrospective/index.md

 Overall, 2024 has been a challenging, but also a rewarding year for our team.
 We've encountered and successfully worked thorugh a number of scaling challenges for our team, and we've made significant progress at laying a foundation on which we can build for the years to come.

-I'm incredibly proud of 2i2c's team for all of their hard work this year, and also honored to be working with a network of communities that care about open infrastructure, and its value for creating and sharing knowledge with the world.
+I'm incredibly proud of 2i2c's team for all of their hard work this year, and also honored to be working with a network of communities that care about open infrastructure and its value for creating and sharing knowledge with the world.
 Here's to another year of impact!